junaid-ublox/code-fellow/content/pillar/web/home-page.md

       variant: no-bg
       overlay: no-overlay
     columns:
+      - content: |-
-      - content: code-fellow enables you to retain total team control by empowering you with multiple benefits like that of high scalability and reduced administration.
+          code-fellow enables you to retain total team control by

+           empowering you with multiple benefits like high scalability.
         photo:
           image: /img/team1.png
         title: RETAIN COMPLETE TEAM CONTROL
       - title: ENSURE AN IMMERSIVE EXPERIENCE
-        content: We adhere to all your processes and policies thus enabling your team to operate in a branded space which ensures an immersive experience.
+        content: We adhere to all your processes and policies thus enabling your team to operate in a branded space.
         photo:
           image: /img/exposure.png
       - title: BUILD TEAMS THAT YOU NEED
-        content: It doesn’t really matter if your development type is open-ended or fixed term, our dedicated developers will upgrade your software developments capabilities in either cases.
+        content: It doesn’t really matter if your development type is open or fixed term, our dedicated developers will upgrade your software cases.
         photo:
           image: /img/build.png
       - title: RESOURCES WITH PROFOUND EXPERTISE
         content: We offers you a vast pool of extremely skilled and dedicated developers to choose from.
-These developers have profound expertise in their respective technologies.
+They have profound expertise in technologies.
         photo:
           image: /img/skills.png
     content: At code-fellow we pride ourselves on providing the best **[business